 01344 77 3111 (main reception)

-Broadmoor Hospital is a specialist service that provides assessment, treatment and care in conditions of high security for men from London and the south of England.
+Broadmoor Hospital is one of three High Secure Hospitals in England.
+We provide assessment, treatment and care in conditions of high security for men from London and the south of England.

 We treat people with mental illness and personality disorders who represent a high degree of risk to themselves or to others.

 The hospital provides a full range of therapeutic treatments, tailored to each patient’s individual needs, including assessment, specialist care and rehabilitation.
-We use a combination of medication and psychological therapies.
+We use a combination of medication and psychological therapies and the focus on recovery is planned and evidence based.

 Keeping people safe